NpoolFilecoin/fevm-owner-actor/README.md

 Implementation of owner account with FVM native actor

 ## V0.1 for mainnet - 4/15
 **Congratulation to F(E)VM**.
-It's deployed to mainnet at 3/14, we can make something really funny with Filecoin.
+It's deployed to mainnet at 3/14, we can make something really interesting with Filecoin.

 For Peggy, some key features are not supported by current F(E)VM implementation.
 It includes
 ```